8karpov/IBM-Data-Analyst-Data-Analysis-with-Python-Project/README.md

 # Data Analysis with Python Project
+This project was completed during completing the IBM Data Analyst Professional Certificate program

 # Final Project Scenario

 In this assignment, I was a Data Analyst working at a Real Estate Investment Trust.
 The Trust would like to start investing in Residential real estate.
 I was tasked with determining the market price of a house given a set of features.
 I analyzed and predicted housing prices using attributes or features such as square footage, number of bedrooms, number of floors, and so on.
 A template notebook is provided in the lab; My job was to complete the ten questions.
 Some hints to the questions were given in the template notebook.